openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Endpoint is used in the same manner as defined in [@!RFC6749], taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].

 When the grant type `authorization_code` is used, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] and Pushed Authorization Requests as defined in [@RFC9126].
-PKCE prevents the authorization code interception attacks, the Pushed Authorization Requests ensures the integrity and authenticity of the authorization request.
+PKCE prevents authorization code interception attacks.
+Pushed Authorization Requests ensure the integrity and authenticity of the authorization request.

 ## Authorization Request {#credential-authz-request}